We've all encountered a colleague or employee who pushes the limits of their manager's patience.

 If you're able to show that a particular instance of lateness had a real impact on the business, the employee will understand the severity of the issue.

-Communication and warnings
+4. Communication & warnings

 You've identified that an individual has a recurring problem with getting to work on time.